-In 2018, Maduro was reelected.
-However, the U.S, Europe, Japan, Australia and others refused to accept it.
-They believe Maduro rigged the result of the elections.
+- In 2018, Maduro was reelected.
+But the US, Europe, Japan and others believed Maduro rigged the results of the elections.

+We don’t really know.
 The Venezuelan Constitution says that when the presidency is vacant, the head of the National Assembly takes over.
-Since the Assembly doesn’t consider Maduro’s presidency legit, and therefore vacant (remember he rigged the 2018 elections), Guaidó said he had the right to take power.
+Since the Assembly doesn’t consider Maduro’s presidency legit, and therefore vacant (remember he rigged the 2018 elections), Guaidó says he had the right to take power.

 - Russia, China, Cuba, Iran and Turkey support Maduro.
 They don’t like the U.S and see Guaidó as its puppet.